hciharrison/monitoring/README.md

 # Monitoring
-telegraf config and smaple dashboards for influxdb and grafana
+telegraf config and sample dashboards for influxdb and grafana